|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

+If your experience with pot roast is dried-out meat, this recipe will be a nice surprise.
 Braising makes this bottom round roast tender and delicious.
-Apple juice and beef broth team up as the braising liquid, and a bit of vinegar adds tanginess.
-Serve this roast with mashed potatoes and broccoli or your choice of vegetables for a fabulous family dinner.
+Apple juice and beef broth team up as the braising liquid, and a bit of vinegar adds tanginess, while bacon and onion round out this flavorful piece of meat.

-Bottom round is also called rump roast.
-As that suggests, it comes from the upper part of the hindquarters and is lean and flavorful because it is a well-exercised muscle.
-As well, it can be tough and so it needs to be cooked for a long time a lower temperature so the meat softens.
-It is a less expensive roast and so it is a good choice for both flavor and price.
+This recipe calls for bottom round, which is also referred to as rump roast.
+As that suggests, the meat comes from the upper part of the hindquarters and is lean and flavorful because it is a well-exercised muscle.
+However, it can be tough and needs to be cooked for a long time at a lower temperature so the meat softens.
+It is a less-expensive roast and a good choice for both flavor and price.

 Gather the ingredients.

-Remove the bacon and onion to a plate and sear the roast in the drippings on all sides.
+Remove bacon and onion to a plate.
+Add beef and sear roast in drippings on all sides.

-Add the onion and bacon back to the pan along with the apple juice and beef broth.
-Stir in the vinegar.
+Add onion and bacon back to pan along with apple juice and beef broth.
+Stir in vinegar.

 Cover and bake for 2 1/2 to 3 hours, until very tender.

-If you have leftover roast, cover it once it is cooled and place it in the refrigerator.
+- If you have any leftover roast, cover it once it is cooled and place it in the refrigerator.
 Use the roast within four days.